Joseph Curl specialises in commercial Chancery, with the emphasis on insolvency.

 Relfo Ltd (in liquidation) v Varsani

 Joseph (led by Peter Shaw) represented the successful respondent to this appeal concerning laundering, tracing, knowing receipt and unjust enrichment.
-In an important judgment, Arden LJ held that money substitutions may be traced in equity even where they do not occur in chronological order.
+Arden LJ held that money substitutions may be traced in equity even where they do not occur in chronological order.

 Hellard and Wade (trustees of Mireskandari) v (1) Chadwick (trustee of Tehrani) (2) Jami Tehrani